+We monitor the quality of provision and assessment of need regularly in school.
 Teachers may take part in Lesson Studies.
-These allow them to work as a team - planning, teaching and observing individual children to look in detail at gaps, learning styles, resource needs and other barriers that may prevent children reaching their potential.
+These allow them to work as a team - planning, teaching and observing individual children to look in detail at gaps, learning styles, resource needs and other barriers that may prevent children achieving.
 Ideas are then explored as to what worked well and what could be adapted to further support that child's development.
 The children are interviewed to gather their input and views so that a whole picture can be built around the child's needs.
 This takes place as part of continuing professional development over a period of years rather than on a regular annual basis.

 For Teaching Assistants working closely and regularly with children with Additional Needs, Appraisals include targets around raising attainment for vulnerable pupils, tracking progress and ensuring interventions take place regularly and to a high standard.
-These take place in term 2 and are reviewed for impact in term 5.
 Training opportunities are explored during this time to support staff with the confidence to manage and support our children.
 Their input is taken into account with regard to the effectiveness of the intervention and adaptations are made to maximise the impact.
 Changes are made based on discussion, observations and data.

 Audits are undertaken for all staff during the year to further explore future training opportunities.
 Regular Support Staff meetings, which incorporate training sessions on a monthly basis, enable in-house support to be put in place quickly where need arises.
-Additional training and support has been targeted to one of our high need year groups to ensure that high quality teaching is in place to meet all needs within the class.
+Additional training and support is targeted high need year groups to ensure that high quality teaching is in place to meet all needs within the class.

 Pupil Progress Meetings take place throughout the year by core subject leaders and other members of the Senior Leadership Team (SLT).
-This ensures that children who are falling behind or have stopped making progress can immediately be picked up and interventions be put in place where appropriate.
+This ensures that children who are falling behind or have stopped making progress can be picked up and interventions put in place where appropriate.